Akriti0007/techsprint-lostfound/README.md

 Broadcast: All active users receive the update instantly through a real-time stream.

 Manage: Items can be removed from the cloud once the owner is found.

+## 🔮 Future Scope
+- **User Authentication:** Implementing Secure login via Firebase Auth to allow users to manage their own listings.
+- **AI Integration:** Using Google Cloud Vision API for automatic item categorization through image analysis.
+- **Map View:** Integrating Google Maps API to provide a visual representation of where items were last seen.
+- **Push Notifications:** Alerting users in real-time when an item matching their search criteria is found.